Linda K Sienkiewicz

 A man with bushy white eyebrows who lives down the street came looking for license plates to cut up and make into artwork and signs.
 He stood close to me and spoke softly about how the neighborhood has changed, how builders are tearing down little houses to build big ones.
 He’s lived in his ranch for many, many years; said he paid $54,000 for it.
 The average price now is $390,000 and many of those houses, even at that price, are tear-downs.

 The woman who grew up in the house behind my neighbor bought a basket.
-She wanted me to come outside the garage to look as she pointed at it.
+She asked me to come outside the garage to look as she pointed out her house.

 A teenage girl with black lipstick, piercings in her lip and nose and ears, dressed in shorts, a t-shirt and red high top converse tennis shoes, bought two contrasting items from me: a porcelain Bradley baby doll, and a framed and matted picture of Cher’s torso in a pseudo-bondage corset.
-The girl smiled when I told her I had designed the framing and matting myself, with leather, real fishnet hose and silver metal studs, for a competition in a frame shop where I once worked.
+I told her I had designed the unusual framing and matting—black leather, real fishnet hose and silver metal studs—for a competition in a frame shop where I once worked.

-The neighbor girl, age 7, literally danced her way over to ask if we wanted to buy lemonade from her lemonade stand.
+Maddy, the 7-year-old girl next door to me, literally danced her way over to ask if we wanted to buy lemonade from her lemonade stand.
 I asked if she delivered.
-She nodded and enthusiastically shouted, “Yes!!”
-She carefully walked over two half-cups of warm lemonade.
-One dollar each.
-Her mom then stopped by to thank us, adding that we didn’t have to drink it, saying it was mostly sugar water.
+She enthusiastically shouted, “Yes!!”
+She left, and then returned, carefully carrying two half-cups of warm lemonade for one dollar each.
+Seconds later, her mother stopped by to thank us, adding that we didn’t have to drink it because it was mostly sugar water.

-A woman whose toddler grandson was killed in the recent tornado in Michigan when a tree fell on their house bought a few things.
-I told her about my late son.
-We hugged and cried together at how fragile life is.
+Another woman told me that a recent tornado in Michigan killed her toddler grandson when a tree fell on their house.
+I told her about the death of my late son.
+We both teared up as we talked about how fragile life is.
+Before she left, we hugged.

 stack of old record albums